aimms/documentation/webui/table-widget.rst

 You are not limited to selecting a rectangular region of cells.
 Holding down the **CTRL** key, you can select more than one region with your mouse.
 Such a region can also consist of a single cell; in that case simply click on it (while still holding **CTRL** pressed).
 This offers you a quick way to change a scattered selection of cells to a single value.

+A special case of block editing is "block deleting".
+When selecting a block, as described above, and pressing **CTRL+DELETE**, the whole block of cells will be set to default values (if not overriden by specific default values in the model, that means 0 for numeric/checkbox cells and the empty string for strings, element parameters and datetime values).

 As a side-effect of this feature, changing a cell containing a checkbox now requires you to precisely click in the checkbox itself.
 In earlier versions, clicking anywhere in the cell was enough.
 By changing this behavior, we prevent that clicking such a cell as part of selecting multiple cells/regions would unintentionally change the boolean value of the cell.

 Please note that currently the selection of a block can only be done using the mouse.
 At a later stage, we will add support for keyboard selection as well (like, for example, **CTRL+A**).